"Ted Horrell & the Monday Night Card are an aural breath of fresh air...the artist subverts expectations entirely." - Amelia Vandergast, A&R Factory

 "There's a touch of early R.E.M. or the Wallflowers on songs like "Waking Up Is Hard To Do" and "Tension in This Town."
 But make no mistake: This is still very much contemporary rock-and-roll, even if there are other genres mixed in." - Chris Shaw, Memphis Flyer

-For nearly 20 years, Ted Horrell has written compelling, memorable songs and collaborated with talented musicians to record them.
-His current band, The Monday Night Card (named after the once-weekly professional wrestling matches held at the Mid-South Coliseum in Memphis when he was growing up), blends complex harmonies and tasteful, creative instrumentation to make new music and interpret songs from Horrell's repertoire of original songs.
+For nearly 20 years, Ted Horrell has been collaborating with musical friends to play and record his original songs.
+His current band, The Monday Night Card (named after the once-weekly professional wrestling matches held at the Mid-South Coliseum in Memphis when he was growing up), blends complex harmonies and tasteful, creative instrumentation to make new music and interpret songs from Horrell's constantly growing repertoire.

 Ted has released seven collections of original music since 1999.
 He currently records and performs with The Monday Night Card, but previously sang, wrote songs, and played lead guitar with the Memphis band The Central Standards, as well as with the the Kansas City band Resident Clark before that.
-All of Ted's recorded albums are available to sample or purchase and download through the CDBaby music player below.
+All of Ted's recorded albums are available to sample or purchase below or from the Store link on this page.

 Ted's previous band, The Central Standards, played in Memphis between 2001 and 2007.
 Ted shared songwriting and singing duties with Jeffrey C. Capps who now writes and performs in Iowa City, IA.
 Current Monday Night Card bassist Casey Smith and drummer Marty Christopher rounded out the four-piece band that recorded three albums and earned the opportunity to perform at the 2006 Beale Street Music Fest.